HenryTIANHao/henrytian.github.io/_pages/about.md

 Welcome to my personal website!

-I am a Ph.D.
-Student at the School of Fashion and Textile, The Hong Kong Polytechnic University, Hong Kong SAR.
-I expect to graduate in 2026.
-My research lies at the crossroads of Multimedia Technology and Fashion Industry.
+I am currently a PhD Student at The Hong Kong Polytechnic University and expect to graduate in 2026.
+My research lies at the crossroads of Multimedia Technology and the Fashion Industry.

-My current research focuses on the application of computer vision to the fashion industry, such as fashion object detection, fashion sketch colorization and virtual try-on.
+My current research focuses on applying multimedia and computer vision to the fashion industry, such as fashion object detection, fashion sketch colorization, and virtual try-on.